 I used a third cup each of sugar and water.
-I must mention here the syrup is not the sweetest – so if you want a very sweet porn star martini or other sweet cocktails, you’ll want to up the sugar content of your syrup.
+I must mention here the syrup is not the sweetest – so if you want a very sweet martini or other sweet cocktails, you’ll want to up the sugar content of your syrup.

 Once your syrup is made, remove from the heat and allow to cool for five to ten minutes.
 Then, mix in the passion fruit juice.
 That’s it!